 Events Coordination and Management

-I have served as Events Coordinator for two university organizations, and have informally organized several events.
-These include everything from small get-togethers with the goal of community building for ministry to a massive on-campus event with 6 sponsoring organizations and an attendance of more than 100 students.
-I am proficient in coordinating catering and food, securing locations, reaching out to external sources, and wading through bureaucracy.
+I have served as Events Coordinator for two university organizations, and have also informally organized several events.
+These include everything from small get-togethers with the goal of community building to a massive on-campus event with 6 sponsoring organizations and an attendance of more than 100 students.
+I am proficient in coordinating catering and food, securing locations, reaching out to external sources, and wading through bureaucratic requirements to achieve my goals.

 As a digital native and social media aficionado, I have built up years of experience on sites across the Web.
 I am a firm believer that actual interaction within these entities trumps empty theorizing, and therefore believe that my experience in this topic makes me highly competent as a social media content creator.
 I have run Instagram accounts (@drexelegs, @pinuepsilon.beta), Facebook (Pi Nu Epsilon Drexel University) pages, and Twitter (@drexelpepband, @egsdrexel) accounts, all of which remain consistent sources of information about their respective entities.